 Apart from humpback waves, it is also possible to observe killer whales, sperm whales, long-finned pilot whales (also known as pothead whales), minke whales, and blue whales.
 Apart from this, various species of dolphins can also be seen, along with porpoises.

-The best time to travel to Newfoundland for whale watching falls from May and lasts until September when some species start their migration towards warmer climates.
+The best time to travel to Newfoundland for whale watching falls from May and lasts until September when some species start migration towards warmer climates.

 If staying on land is preferred, it is still possible to view as many whales as when on a cruise.

-The climatic conditions in the Hudson Bay are usually very cold, and the sea below is mostly frozen over in certain parts of the year due to cold winds that blow ice in the direction of the bay from the rivers that flow into it.
+The climatic conditions in the Hudson Bay are usually cold, and the sea below is mostly frozen over in certain parts of the year due to cold winds that blow ice in the direction of the bay from the rivers that flow into it.

 The bay is full of sea life that is frequently found feeding in and around the bay due to its abundance in food and nutrients.

-Killer whales are found more than the other whale species and are found to live far up the north side of the bay.
+Killer whales are found more than the other whale species and live far up the north side of the bay.
 Beluga whales are also found in huge numbers, almost more than anywhere else on the planet, and are nicknamed ‘sea canaries’ because of their collective chips and clicks that allow them to find their way.